2cz5/Simple-Python-Auto-Clicker/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

 ### Author:
 Made by [2cz5](https://github.com/2cz5).
-For any questions or suggestions, you can reach out to me on Discord: 2cz5.
+For any questions or suggestions, you can reach out to me on Discord:2cz5